 When to apply

-There is one funding round per year and the online application process will be open from 18 May to 22 June 2020.
-Applications will close 22 June and only applications received in their entirety by that date will be considered.
+There is one funding round per year.
+The online application process opens in May and closes in June each year.
+Only applications received in their entirety by that date will be considered.
 Applicants will be notified of the outcome by mid September.

 If you are unsure whether you can apply to Hawke’s Bay Foundation for funding, please email [email protected] or contact the office on 06 870 4648 (please leave a message if office is unattended).